sezanzeb/sezanlight/readme.md

 ## Problems

-**If you don't want to use the two hardware controlled gpio channels (as currently done in server/fader.py):**
+**If you don't want to use the two hardware controlled gpio channels** (as currently done in server/fader.py since their resolution is super high and hence they fade super smooth even for dark colors):

 Dark colors are difficult if you have a lot of LEDs.
 They enable you to make bright static colors but on movies too bright LEDs are undesired.
 So the gamma and/or brightness needs to